geogardenclub/geogardenclub.github.io/docs/user-guide/define-a-garden.md

   <source src="/img/user-guide/create-planting.mp4"/>
 </video>

-### Create Planting Screen

-Fill out the form in the **Create Planting Screen**  Note that you don't need to fill out every section, only the ones marked required with an *
+Now that you're there, fill out the form in the **Create Planting Screen**  Note that you don't need to fill out every field.
+The required fields are marked with a red "*".

 <img style={{float: "left", padding: "20px"}} width="300" src="/img/user-guide/create-planting.png"/>

 - **Garden**: This is autopopulated for the garden you chose **Details** for.
 If you want to add a planting to a different garden, you can navigate back using the arrow on the top left of the screen and choosing a different garden's **Details** page.